-Rock is made up of numerous types of data called entities.
+Rock is made up of numerous types of data called entities (at the time of this writing there are 376 types of entities).
 Entities are things like Person, Group, Group Member, etc. Universal Search supports indexing the following entity types (more could be added in the future based on community response).

-- Site

 - Person

+- Business

 - Group

-- Content Channel Item
+- Content Channel Items

-- Event Item

-- Document

-- Business
+- Site

-You might ask, why not index all entities?
+You might ask, why not index all entity attributes?
 Working with search is a delicate balance between providing the information the user wants and overloading them with random results.
 For instance, does anyone want to see results for Workflow Action Types in their search response?